peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### set
-    public void set​(java.lang.String key, CBORObject value) Gets the value of a CBOR object in this map, using a string as the key.
+    public void set​(java.lang.String key, CBORObject value) Sets the value of a CBOR object in this map, using a string as the key.

 **Parameters:**